Taishi Katsuragawa's Webpage

 It should be properly understood that the cosmological observation is not only one way to distinguish the modified gravities.
 Because the gravity is considered to couple with all matters universally, the effects of modification should be observed in the many physics.
 Therefore, we need to investigate the application of modified gravity in multiple fields of physics, and interdisciplinary research is inevitable under the name of gravitation.
 We need to focus on the test of gravitationa theory not only in cosmology but also in astrophysics, particle physics, and even ground-based experiments.

 From the phenomenological points of view in modified gravity, the deviations from GR are potentially utilized to test the modified gravity.
 Here, such deviations are characterized by the new degrees of freedom induced from the new fields or terms, and the new field degrees of freedom predict the new gravitational phenomena beyond GR.
 From the theoretical points of view, it is attractive to study the role of new degrees of freedom for new physics.
-We may discover the new physics in the modified gravity theories, and thus, it is worth exploring the theories beyond the Einstein's general relativity.
+We may discover the new physics in the modified gravity theories, and thus, it is worth exploring the theories beyond the Einstein's GR.
 These two viewpoints raise two questions: